BIGCS-Lab/phimtools/README.md

 `phimtools` needs a configuration file for setting the path of phasing program, imputation program, reference version and reference panel.
-Here\'s one of the examples for how to create a config- uration file:
+Here\'s one of the examples for how to create a configuration file:
 [config.yaml](./tests/config.yaml).

 Now you can use `phimtools` as your powerful imputation pipeline, once you